 How well did the Sonos Play5 perform?

 My favourite feature is having immediate access to the iTunes library on my computer without the need to transfer the track to my phone or tablet first.
-Sonos has made it seamless to use third party music services such as Spotify and internet radio.
+Sonos has made it seamless to use third-party music services such as Spotify and internet radio.

-Playing music throughout the house using a single device (iPad or iPhone) just adds to enjoyment of owning a Sonos system.
+Playing music throughout the house using a single device (iPad or iPhone) just adds to the enjoyment of owning a Sonos system.

 Sonos also make sure that the mentioned features are so simple to use that even a toddler could operate them.
 This simplicity doesn’t take anything away from your enjoyment and experience.
-If you opt for more than one speaker each one can play its own song or playlist, or can be synced to play the same music group in any number of rooms.
+If you opt for more than one speaker each one can play its own song or playlist or can be synced to play the same music group in any number of rooms.

 You can control the volume of any speaker or adjust the volume for a particular music group.
 Normally this level of multi-zone functionality would cost considerably more and some speakers don’t even offer such intuitive features.
-A majority of airplay or bluetooth speakers don’t offer these functions.
+A majority of airplay or Bluetooth speakers don’t offer these functions.

-You can also play tracks from different libraries on different computers or from network attached storage all from a SINGLE device.
+You can also play tracks from different libraries on different computers or from network-attached storage all from a SINGLE device.
 Even if you don’t use some of this functionality it’s nice to know that it’s there for when you might need it in future.

 If any of my friends come over they can stream music from their iPhones to my Sonos system using apple Airplay as long as they are within wifi range.
 The newer versions of the Sonos Apps make this possible without the need for Airport express and allow the iPhone/iPod/iPad to stream the iTunes music from the device to the Sonos Play5 system over wifi.

-The sound would travel from the mobile device to the wifi router and then from the router to speaker via SonosNet).
+The sound would travel from the mobile device to the wifi router and then from the router to the speaker via SonosNet).

 From day one the Play5 speakers have been awesome and so far they work with no glitches.
-It’s nice to have such immediate flexible access to my music without the need for getting to computer and plugging speakers in.
+It’s nice to have such immediate flexible access to my music without the need for getting to the computer and plugging speakers in.